-Routine prophylaxis is recommended with low-dose heparin, low-molecular-weight heparin , mechanical devices, and vena caval filters
+Routine prophylaxis is recommended with low-dose heparin, low-molecular-weight heparin, mechanical devices, and vena cava filters.

 Nonunions and Malunion

 These occur as a result of inadequate initial treatment of displaced pelvic fractures.
 Pain is the most common symptom and is usually related to the posterior pelvic injury.
-Deformity is also a common.
+The deformity is also common.

 A staged reconstruction is often required.